Transform plain placemats into stylish coordinating buffalo plaid placemat designs with this easy DIY tutorial using stencils!

 Welcome to my fall patio!

-My fav place to enjoy the first coffee of the day, and every meal I can before the weather turns.
+This is my favorite place to enjoy the first coffee of the day, and every meal I can before the weather turns.

 View the summer version HERE